SysBioChalmers/sysbio.se/content/pest-bin_eu/activities.md

 **Teaching Materials**

-ESR12 Anja Tušar prepared teaching materials for high school students and is developed around popular experiment with yeasts in plastic bottle with ballons on top.
-Have a look.
+ESR12 Anja Tušar prepared teaching materials for high school students and is developed around popular experiment with yeasts in plastic bottle with ballons on top. <a href="static/img/teachingmaterial_anja_v2.pdf"rel="noopener noreferrer" target="_blank"> Have a look"</a>.